lanainland/lanainland.github.io/_travel/giza_pyramids.md

 category: egypt
 ---

+It really feels epic to be standing on these grounds!
+These images of pyramids, depicted in history and ingrained in our imaginations since childhood, finally materialising right in front of me feels like a surreal moment.

+What’s amazing about monuments like these is how connected they make us feel to the people that were there in ancient times.
+Touching the very same pieces of stone carved and transported by human hands 5000 years ago is a really humbling experience.

 ![the sphynx and pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids2.jpg){: width="100%"}

 ![the sphynx in profile](./assets/img/travel/egypt/giza_pyramids/pyramids3.jpg){: width="100%"}

-#### The Giza pyramid complex | The Sphynx - 73 meters 'from paw to tail'
+#### The Giza pyramid complex | The Sphinx - 73 meters 'from paw to tail'

+I'm sure the Sphinx was meant to look regal and powerful, but I just found it really cute.
+Almost as if it could come to life at any moment just to be stroked.

-See if you can solve the riddle of the Sphynx:
+The riddle of the Sphinx:
 'There are two sisters: one gives birth to the other and she, in turn, gives birth to the first.
 Who are they?'

 Scroll to the end to find the answer.

-The Great Pyramid is gigantic - each of the individual stone blocks is 1 - 1.5 meters in height.

 ![khufu and khafre pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids4.jpg){: width="100%"}

 ![pyramid tip and stones](./assets/img/travel/egypt/giza_pyramids/pyramids5.jpg){: width="100%"}

-#### The Great Pyramid Khufu and the Pyramid of Khafre | The tip of Khafre pyramid still retains the limestone casing | Khufu pyramid stones
+#### The Great Pyramid Khufu and the Pyramid of Khafre | Khufu pyramid stones | The tip of Khafre pyramid still retains the limestone casing

+The only one of the original Seven Wonders still standing is the Great Pyramid of Giza.
+And what a sight!
+It is truly impressive.
+And a gigantic creature - each of the individual stone blocks is 1 - 1.5 meters in height.

+The most unique however is the Pyramid of Khafre, as it still retains the limestone casing at the very top.

+The smallest one of the three is the Menkaure pyramid.
+It may seem unimpressive in comparison, but it was coated in pink granite and it was apparently the most striking pyramid when it was built.

 ![pyramids](./assets/img/travel/egypt/giza_pyramids/pyramids6.jpg){: width="100%"}